Madhugupta95/Instahyre_Job_Analytics/README.md

 .Used Selenium library for scraped the data

+.Then transferred datasets to Excel for visualization.

+.Create three tables Jobs,Company and details using Excel

 .For KPIs and insights, leveraged SQL to obtain valuable datasets.

-.Then transferred datasets to Excel for visualization.

 .For the presentation, utilized M.S.
 PowerPoint with the assistance of team members.